 But most importantly, it was through this first-hand experience that Dima discovered the importance of protecting the creative journey.
 With the investment in fabric and tools, not to mention time, it can be very expensive to turn creative imagination into something tangible.
 It’s a risky journey with no guarantee of a successful outcome.
 How awful to contemplate the disaster of any idea being stolen or inadequately valued.
 This is why Dima left fashion design and went to law school – she wanted to help protect creative ideas.
 While she still designs in her free time, Dima now focuses on helping clients attain adequate protection of their intellectual property.
 In the end, Dima has stitched together a seamless understanding of how important it is to protect the creatives.

-- Assists in administrative litigation before the Copyright Royalty Board regarding royalty distribution for cable retransmissions, representing the copyright owners of syndicated series, movies, and specials broadcast.
+- Assisted in administrative litigation before the Copyright Royalty Board regarding royalty distribution for cable retransmissions, representing the copyright owners of syndicated series, movies, and specials broadcast.

 Other Career Experience